zqian50/apcsa_material/homework/05_practice/directions.md

-# Data Types and Variables
+# Practice data types, expressions

 Go inside the folder homework, and create a folder 05_practice.
 Inside this folder, you will write the following programs: